dagronf/DSFSparkline/README.md

 ### Using overlays

 There are three fundamental building blocks for an overlay sparkline.
-Overlay sparklines are more flexible and configurable than the pre-built views, but are more complex to set up and provides no support for @IBDesignable.
+Overlay sparklines are more flexible and configurable than the pre-built views, but are more complex to set up.

 * **A surface** - where it will draw
 * **A datasource** - the set of values to draw